bitpas/typist/README.md

 ### Run

-Call the new instance of Typist, specify the output content in the `type` method, and call the `start` method to begin the animation.
+On the initialized instance of Typist, pass the desired output as a string to the `type` method, and call the `start` method to begin the animation.

 ```js
 myTypist.type('My typed message.').start();
 ```

+## Combining methods

 ### Non-chainable methods